shomechakraborty/housing_price_prediction_model/README.md

 used for testing.

 Functionality: This model consists of 9 layers in a 256 X 128 X 64 X 32 X 16 X 8 X 4 X 2 X 1
 neuron layout.
-The model utilizes forward propagation for processing data through its multi-layer structure for both training and prediction.
+The model utilizes explicit Target Propagation and Direct Feedback mechanism for processing data through its multi-layer structure for both training and prediction.
 The model uses the Rectified Linear Unit Activation Function when processing weighted input values in each neuron.
-Stochastic Gradient descent with a squared error cost function, using Calculus-based weight derivatives, is used to adjust the model's parameters as it processes training data.
+Stochastic Gradient descent with a squared error cost function, using Chain Rule-based weight derivatives, is used to adjust the model's parameters as it processes training data.
 The neighborhood parameter in the dataset was quantified with the guideline: rural neighborhoods were given a value of 1, suburban 2, and urban 3.
 This guideline was meant to give homes in more populated area higher quantitative values in the prediction of their price.